ibm-cloud-docs/containers/cs_cluster_update.md

       If you want to use different VLANs for different worker pools, repeat this command for each VLAN and its corresponding worker pools.
 Any new worker nodes are added to the VLANs that you specify, but the VLANs for any existing worker nodes are not changed.
       ```
-      ibmcloud ks zone-add --zone <zone> --cluster <cluster_name_or_ID> --worker-pools <pool_name> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
+      ibmcloud ks zone add classic --zone <zone> --cluster <cluster_name_or_ID> --worker-pool <pool_name> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
       ```
       {: pre}

-   2. **To add the zone to multiple worker pools**: Add multiple worker pools to the `ibmcloud ks zone-add` command.
+   2. **To add the zone to multiple worker pools**: Add multiple worker pools to the `ibmcloud ks zone add classic` command.
 To add multiple worker pools to a zone, you must have an existing private and public VLAN in that zone.
 If you do not have a public and private VLAN in that zone, consider adding the zone to one worker pool first so that a public and a private VLAN are created for you.
 Then, you can add the zone to other worker pools. </br></br>It is important that the worker nodes in all your worker pools are provisioned into all the zones to ensure that your cluster is balanced across zones.
 If you want to use different VLANs for different worker pools, repeat this command with the VLAN that you want to use for your worker pool.
 In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
       ```
-      ibmcloud ks zone-add --zone <zone> --cluster <cluster_name_or_ID> --worker-pools <pool_name1,pool_name2,pool_name3> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
+      ibmcloud ks zone add classic --zone <zone> --cluster <cluster_name_or_ID> -w <pool_name1> -w <pool_name2> -w <pool_name3> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
       ```
       {: pre}

-   3. **To add multiple zones to your worker pools**: Repeat the `ibmcloud ks zone-add` command with a different zone and specify the worker pools that you want to provision in that zone.
+   3. **To add multiple zones to your worker pools**: Repeat the `ibmcloud ks zone add classic` command with a different zone and specify the worker pools that you want to provision in that zone.
 By adding more zones to your cluster, you change your cluster from a single zone cluster to a [multizone cluster](/docs/containers?topic=containers-ha_clusters#multizone).

 6. Wait for the worker nodes to be deployed in each zone.
    ```
-   ibmcloud ks workers --cluster <cluster_name_or_ID>
+   ibmcloud ks worker ls --cluster <cluster_name_or_ID>
    ```
    {: pre}
    When the worker node state changes to **Normal** the deployment is finished.